 In 2022, the California Community Foundation (CCF) launched the Regional Recovery Hub to strengthen place-based coordination in Los Angeles County regions that were most heavily impacted by COVID-19.
 CCF contracted with six regional leads to build recovery action plans and distribute financial resources in their regions.
 Regional leads convened a table of local organizations to guide and implement the work in each region.

 NDSC provided data and technical assistance support to each of the regions and their network of local community partners.
-This data story is part of a series on CCF’s Regional Recovery Hub and provides insights into the work being led by Centro CHA in Long Beach.
+This data story is part of a series on CCF’s Regional Recovery Hub and provides insights into the work being led by the SELA Collaborative in Southeast Los Angeles

 To explore more data on the NDSC map for this region, please click here.